mjhanninen/nreplops-tool/PLAN.md

 - `--stdin-to <sink>` for echoing sent input to `<sink>`
 - `--log-to <sink>` write an execution log to a file
 - `--log` write an execution log to a file named by the source file
-- Pretty-printed output: on/off/auto, defaults to auto
-- Colored output: on/off/auto, defaults to auto, match with jq colors
 - JSON encoded output
 - YAML encoded output
 - Table output